 - Maths Activity Multiplication playing cards.
-Take a normal deck of cards and remove the Jacks, Queens, Kings and Jokers.
+Take a normal deck of cards and remove the Jack, Queen, Kings and Jokers.
 Split the deck equally between you and your opponent.
 At the same time as your opponent, flip over a card revealing two numbers.
 Multiply these numbers as quickly as you can!
 If you get the correct answer first, you win a point.
-Continue until you have used the entire deck, the person with the most points at the end wins. - Writing activity Write your own myth.
-Think about the features of a myth we have learnt about.
-What gods/goddesses are in it?
-What beast is a part of your myth?
-What moral message are you trying to send to the reader? - Reading/research activity Our class river is the Ganges.
-Find out interesting facts about this river to share with the class. - Useful websites or online activities are Mathletics, Reading Eggs, Phonics play, BBC bitesize website.
+Continue until you have used the entire deck, the person with the most points at the end wins. - Writing activity Write a poem based on your favourite Greek myth. - Reading/research activity Have you got a favourite author?
+Find out all about them and produce a biography of them to share with the class. - Useful websites or online activities are Mathletics, Reading Eggs, Phonics play, BBC websites

-Don't forget that telling a grown-up about their learning and explaining new knowledge and skills is the very best homework a child can do!
+Don't forget that telling a grown up about their learning and explaining new knowledge and skills is the very best homework a child can do!